How Plan Design May Impact Participant Behavior

 - Plan design changes

 One of the steps that can help toward reaching your retirement plan goal is plan design changes.
 To help optimize your participants' opportunities to become more ready for retirement, consider the following plan design best practices:

 |3% Default Rate||6% Default Rate|

-As illustrated, increasing the automatic enrollment default rate to 6% or more can have a positive impact on participant savings rates overall with minimal impact to opt out rate.
-In plans that have a 6% default deferral rate, nearly twice as many participants (61%) reach an overall savings rate of 11% compared to those in plans with a 3% default rate (32%), and the opt out rate is only four percent higher.
+As illustrated above, increasing the automatic enrollment default rate to 6% or more can have a positive impact on participant savings rates overall.
+In plans that have a 6% default deferral rate, nearly 50 percent more participants (50%) reach an overall savings rate of 11% or more compared to those in plans with a 3% default rate (35%).

 The power of the match